ELOESZHANG/MPCF--3d_object_detection/README.md

 <br>
 </div>

-   We propose a multi-phase consolidated fusion (MPCF) framework, a multimodal network favoring uniform spatial distribution for 3D object detection.
+   We propose a MPCF framework, a multimodal network for 3D object detection.
 ![](./MPCF.png)

 This is the official implementation of [**MPCF**], built on [`SFD`](https://github.com/LittlePey/SFD) and [`OpenPCDet`](https://github.com/open-mmlab/OpenPCDet)